Warriors San Francisco Sports and Entertainment Center

 Will the ticket prices remain the same in San Francisco?

 A new arena will fill a void in San Francisco's cultural scene, providing a facility that can accommodate top-name musical acts, conventions, major cultural events and other sporting events.
+Of the top 25 cities in America, by population, San Francisco is currently the only city that doesn’t have a 12,000-or-larger indoor facility.

 Did the Warriors evaluate other Bay Area sites?

 Yes, the team evaluated several other sites, but finally settled on the spectacular opportunity in the heart of San Francisco, which is easily accessible for fans throughout the Bay Area.
+Remember, the Warriors initially played in San Francisco for nine years (1962-1971) following their move from Philadelphia.

 Is this project connected in any way to the San Francisco Giants?